-Together with co-driver Julian Ingrassia, Sébastien helped VW to develop its stunning new Polo R WRC, and drove the car to its first victory at The Rally Sweden in 2013.
-He capped off his inaugural season with Volkswagen with a much-celebrated World Championship title on the first day of his home Rallye de France.Read more
+Together with co-driver Julien Ingrassia, Sébastien helped VW to develop its stunning new Polo R WRC, and drove the car to its first victory at The Rally Sweden in 2013.
+He capped off his inaugural season with Volkswagen with a much-celebrated World Championship title on the first day of his home Rallye de France and he wrapped up the year with a win at the Wales Rally GB.Read more